sempare/sempare-delphi-template-engine/README.md

   - to strip recurring newlines
   - to strip empty lines
   - to trim lines
-- evaluate expressions at parse time based on context variables is pending
 - validation
   - identify required variables ahead of time where possible.
   - review validation implentation on function calls